sib-swiss/pftools3/README.md

 ### Using Singularity

-First you must have [Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html) installed and running.
+First you must have [Singularity](https://sylabs.io/guides/master/user-guide/quick_start.html) installed and running.
-Secondly have look at the availabe pftools biocontainers at [quay.io](https://quay.io/repository/biocontainers/pftools?tab=tags).
+Secondly have a look at the availabe pftools biocontainers at [quay.io](https://quay.io/repository/biocontainers/pftools?tab=tags).
 Then:
 ```
 # get the chosen pftools container version